Aiven-Open/klaw-docs/docs/docs/howto/authorization.rst

     # and looks for matching role in Klaw.
 Make sure only one matching role exists.
 If nothing exists, user is denied login.
     klaw.enable.authorization.ad=true

-After the above configuration is done, make sure your AD/SSO provider has configured roles like 'ROLE_USER' or 'APPROLE_USER' etc, where the actual role matches after the '_', with klaw roles.
+After the configuration is completed, ensure that the AD/SSO provider has set up roles such as **ROLE_USER** or **APPROLE_USER**, where the actual role is indicated after the "_".
+This should match the Klaw roles.